Attract Good Bugs to Fight Tomato Pests

 Deep loose mulches encourage pest-eating spiders, especially the hunting spiders that hide by day and come out at night.
 Bare, the cultivated ground is the least attractive to spiders because it does not afford the moist, dark hiding places with protection from temperature extremes that they need during the day.

-Spiders eat up thrips
+Rely on spiders to eat up thrips

 Thrips are small insects that rasp off tomato leaf surfaces, often causing a change in color.
 Their small, black fecal spots are sometimes noticeable, too.
 Thrips are as small as a hyphen on the printed page, the young being white, yellow, or translucent, and the adults dark to the naked eye.
 They tend to cluster on the undersides of leaves along the veins.
 In addition to damaging plants, thrips can also spread nasty tomato pathogens.